 Note: A version of this The Departed review was initially posted in October 2006.

 THE DEPARTED (2006).
-Dir.: Martin Scorsese.
+Director: Martin Scorsese.
 Cast: Leonardo DiCaprio, Matt Damon, Jack Nicholson, Vera Farmiga, Mark Wahlberg, Alec Baldwin, Martin Sheen, Ray Winstone, Anthony Anderson, Kevin Corrigan, James Badge Dale.
-Scr.: William Monahan; from Alan Mak and Felix Chong’s screenplay for the 2002 film Infernal Affairs.
+Screenplay: William Monahan; from Alan Mak and Felix Chong’s screenplay for the 2002 film Infernal Affairs.

 Leonardo DiCaprio The Departed image: Warner Bros.